don-makav3li666/Online-Retail-Analysis/README.md

 Variable Information:

 InvoiceNo: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
-If this code starts with letter 'c', it indicates a cancellation.
+If this code starts with letter 'C', it indicates a cancellation.

 StockCode: Product (item) code.
 Nominal, a 5-digit integral number uniquely assigned to each distinct product.